Getting Exiled Isn’t Fun: Poem Number 11

 Translation by Dr Joshua Mostow

-The poet, Sangi Ono no Takamura (802-852), was one of the premiere poets of his time, particularly with Chinese poetry, which was very popular in that era.
+The poet author was Sangi Takamura (参議篁, 802 – 852), “Counselor Takamura”, also known as Ono no Takamura.
+He was one of the premiere poets of his time, particularly with Chinese poetry, which was very popular in that era.
 People considered him a rival to the famous Chinese poet Bo Juyi, which was quite a compliment.
 Bo Juyi’s poetry is frequently recited or mentioned in many works from the Nara and Heian periods (such as the works of Lady Murasaki, poem 57).

-Oki Island shown above, is where Emperor Gotoba was also exiled centuries later and stayed there for 20 years before he died.
+Oki Island shown above in the featured photo (photo by Yuvalr, CC BY-SA 4.0, via Wikimedia Commons), is where Emperor Gotoba (poem 99) was also exiled centuries later and stayed there for 20 years before he died.
 It is a lonely island facing the cold, windy Japan Sea/East Sea and far removed from the Court.
 Noble-born members of the Court were often exiled here, among other locations (see poem 100) for some length of time until they either died, or the reigning Emperor granted clemency.
-Fortunately, Takamura was pardoned a year a later though and allowed to return home.
+Fortunately, Takamura was pardoned a year a later, and allowed to return home.